Will-Bach90/NeuralNetWeb/README.md

 ---
 ### To use nginx, gunicorn, and docker locally
-- Make sure you are in the `neuralnetweb/` parent folder and that you have docker installed and running (at the same level as `docker-compose.yml`).
+- Make sure you are in the `neuralnetweb/` parent folder (at the same level as `docker-compose.yml`) and that you have docker installed and running.
 - Run docker compose:
     ```
     docker compose up --build
     ```

 - After 30 seconds or so, the images should be created and the containers running.
-Navigate to localhost:8443 in browser to access the website.
-Press ctrl-C to stop the container(s).
+Navigate to localhost:6443 in browser to access the website.
+Press ctrl-C to stop the containers.